zoleikha-mousavipak/SymfonyPayrollApp/README.md

 CSV Handling: Writing data to CSV files for reporting and data storage.

-Event Listener: In this payroll app, an Event Listener captures errors that occur generaly.
+Event Listener: In this payroll app, an Event Listener captures errors that occur generally.
 For example during CSV generation, automatically logging them for later analysis and troubleshooting. (var/dev.log)

 PHPUnit: The PHPUnit tests in this app ensure the accuracy of payroll calculations and the proper functioning of bonus strategies by validating expected outcomes and behaviors through automated testing.